ddingpan/fokin-weather/README.md

 # fokin-weather
-Learning React Native by building a Foking Weather App
+Learning React Native by building a Fokin Weather App